SmartBear/cucumber-for-jira-issue-tracker/README.md

 * An idea for improving a feature or suggesting one?
 [Our backlog](https://trello.com/b/smQc7tzd/cucumber-for-jira-what-we-are-cooking-up) is available for everyone!
 Use the search system to see if we already have planned some action that will answer your needs and add a vote on the card

+* You have questions about the best way to use Cucumber for Jira, or about BDD?
+[Atlassian-hosted discussions](https://community.atlassian.com/t5/Marketplace-Apps-Integrations/ct-p/atlassian-marketplace) connect you to other customers who use Cucumber for Jira

 ## How to open a new issue

 * Go to the [issues list](https://github.com/smartbear/cucumber-for-jira-issue-tracker/issues) and create a [new issue](https://github.com/smartbear/cucumber-for-jira-issue-tracker/issues/new)